Business Schools in Arkansas

 Job Outlook for Business School Graduates in Arkansas

-The Arkansas economy has generally followed that of the nation; unemployment briefly fell relative to the average from 2015 to 2017, but currently sits at 3.8%, just a tick below the US average of 4% at the time of writing.6 About 81,500 people were employed in the business and management sector in Arkansas in 2016.6 The largest subgroup was general and operations managers at 20,630, more than double the size of any other.6
+The Arkansas economy has generally followed that of the nation; unemployment briefly fell relative to the average from 2015 to 2017 but currently sits at 3.8%, just a tick below the US average of 4% at the time of writing.6 About 81,500 people were employed in Arkansas’s business and management sector in 2016.6 The largest subgroup was general and operations managers at 20,630, more than double the size of any other.6

 According to BLS data, Arkansas ranked 49th among the 50 states and the District of Columbia for overall average annual wage across all occupations in 2016 at $44,334, well below the national average of $57,617.6 Business and management occupations had a weighted average annual salary of around $78,330 that year, well above the state as a whole.6 As in most states, chief executives were the highest-paid category, though with one of the lower figures at $130,000.6 Most management positions fell between $70,000 and $110,000.6 The lowest-paid of the groups was tax preparers at $33,720.6

 |General and Operations Managers||11-1021||20,630||$41||$85,390||7.1%|